DragoonCordDevTeam/DragooncordProjPromo/README.md

 # Phantom By Themefisher
 Phantom is an exciting professional Bootstrap resume template.
 It’s exclusively crafted to convince employers in an impressive way.
-This template is best for showcasing your professional, educational, and those details that keep a step ahead in the competition.
+This template is best for showcasing your professional, educational, and those details that keep a step ahead in the competition. lol

 <!-- demo -->
 ## Example Site